Improve your site revenue by upselling and cross-selling like a pro. Here are quick and easy tips to help you boost your sales.

 Stick with just a few, well-targeted recommendations to maximize your shot at a successful sale.
-The example below shows how GoDaddy limit their upselling items to just three.
-When a customer orders a domain name, the system will ask if the customers are interested in domain privacy, web hosting, or email hosting.
+GoDaddy limits their upselling items to just three items.
+When a customer orders a domain name, the system will ask if the customers are interested in domain privacy, web hosting or email hosting.

-The chances that a consumer will purchase all three of these items increases dramatically if he or she can do so with one single purchase, as opposed to three separate purchases.
+The chances that a consumer will purchase all three of these items increase dramatically if they can do so with one single purchase, as opposed to three separate purchases.
 This, in turn, boosts your company's revenue.

 4. Don't overdo it.

-As a general rule of thumb, you should never try to upsell or cross sell items that are more than 25 percent of the original order.
+As a general rule of thumb, you should never try to upsell or cross-sell items that are more than 25% of the original order.
 That means that if a potential car buyer walks onto a car lot with the intention of purchasing a Honda, the car seller probably shouldn't try to upsell the buyer a Porsche.
-In this situation, he would only want to try to upsell the buyer a car that costs less than 25 percent more than the Honda.

-The same principal applies to cross selling.
+The same principle applies to cross-selling.
 Let's return to that high-end restaurant example.
-Imagine that the couple settles on a $100 bottle of Malbec, and the waiter attempts to cross sell the couple white Italian truffles, which would pair beautifully with the wine.
+Imagine that the couple settles on a $100 bottle of Malbec, and the waiter attempts to cross-sell the couple white Italian truffles, which would pair beautifully with the wine.
 The problem?
-An order of white Italian truffles will typically run around $250 for a 500-gram serving, meaning that it is probably out of couple's price range.
-The waiter shouldn't try to cross sell anything that costs more than $125, or 25 percent more than the original order (the bottle of wine).
+An order of white Italian truffles will typically run around $250 for a 500-gram serving, meaning that it is probably out of the couple's price range.
+The waiter shouldn't try to cross-sell anything that costs more than $125, or 25% more than the original order (the bottle of wine).